iliesabdelsadok-es/Group13/README.md

 error message

-full Python traceback
+full Python traceback in case of error

-👥 3.
-Presence Management
+3. Presence Management

 Each student presses their assigned button to mark presence.